hjalmar/svelte-standalone-router/README.md

   redirect('/subpage');
 ```

-There also exists a `Navigate` and `Redirect` svelte components which is mure in tune with how a frontend library would do it.
+There also exists a `Navigate` and `Redirect` svelte components which is more in tune with how a frontend library would do it.
 You can differentiate it by the fact that svelte-components needs to be Capitalized.

 Like the link action you can use either `to` or `href` with the to prop having precedence.
 The components implement the helper functions so you can optionally pass a state prop.
 ```html